Free Settler or Felon

 Arrival at Port Jackson

 The Princess Royal arrived in Sydney on 9th May 1829 with 100 female prisoners and seven children.
-There were no deaths of convicts and most of the illnesses were trivial.
+There were no deaths of convicts on the voyage out and most of the illnesses were trivial.
 The children belonged to Margaret Coffin, Margaret Hartigan, Susan King, Sarah Pitches, Margaret Morony, Caroline Thomas and Susannah Watson.

 Convict Muster